system-zero/system-zero/src/data/semantics/Language.md

     #  - %x as a hexadecimal (0x is prefixed in the output)
     #  - %f as a double

-  # But all those can be ommited, but the default it is %s for strings or %d for
+  # Directives can be ommited, but the default it is %s for strings or %d for
   # anything else.

   # Maps